peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 The Requestor's ACME client may either be configured to use a particular ACME server, or to automatically discover a Certificate Issuer through the federation.
-Requestors that use discovery may select any entity with an entity type of `acme_provider`, or they may additionally require that such entities have a valid Trust Mark with a particular Trust Mark Identifier.
+Requestors that use discovery MAY select any entity with an entity type of `acme_provider`, or they may additionally require that such entities have a valid Trust Mark with a particular Trust Mark Identifier.